-Celis, whose peace officer liexpired in 2003, now is charged with impersonating a police officer and attempting to interfere with an investigation.

-He was also charged with aggravated perjury, accused of falsely swearing under oath that he had graduated from a law school in Mexico, and allegedly stealing between \$1,500 and \$20,000 from Steele. ■
+Celis, whose peace officer license as a reserve deputy had expired in 2003, now is charged with impersonating a police officer and attempting to interfere with an investigation.
+He was also charged with aggravated perjury, accused of falsely swearing under oath that he had graduated from a law school in Mexico, and allegedly stealing between \$1,500 and \$20,000 from Steele.